Make Your Fact Sheet

 - Set the page margins between 0.5"–1.0", applied consistently for all four margins on the page.
 Resumes with a lot of text benefit from small margins (i.e., 0.5") and resumes with less text benefit from large margins (i.e., 1.0").

-- Choose a professional font (e.g., Garamond, Georgia, or Helvetica), and consider avoiding overly used fonts (e.g., Times New Roman, Arial, or Comic Sans).
+- Choose a professional font (e.g., Arial, Garamond, Georgia, Helvetica, or Verdana), and consider avoiding overly used fonts (e.g., Times New Roman or Comic Sans).

 - Use a font size between 10–12 points.
 It is acceptable to make headings larger in size, as long as these formatting decisions are applied consistently throughout the document.
 The size of your name should be about twice as large as the rest of the text (i.e., 21–24 points) to ensure that it stands out.

-- Apply strategic formatting.
-Specifically, we recommend using bold to emphasize the most relevant type of information (e.g., your name, degrees, job titles, or organizations) consistently throughout the document.
+- Emphasize the most relevant information (e.g., your name, degrees, job titles, or organizations) through bold font, applied consistently throughout the document.
 Underline and Italics are not recommended due to their confusion with hyperlinks and difficulty to read on a screen.

-You may find a template on Microsoft Word or Google Docs that is appealing to use, however, templates are difficult to manipulate when tailoring your resume to different positions.
+When using Microsoft Word or Google Docs, you may find a template that is appealing to use, however, most templates are difficult to manipulate when tailoring your resume to different positions.
 If you like how a template looks, we recommend that you recreate it on a blank document to have full control over your resume's format.

-The structure of your resume should also be presented in a very specific order.
+The structure of your resume should be presented in a very specific order.
 Generally, sections should be sorted by relevance to the position you are applying for.
-Within each section, experiences should be sorted by recency, so that experiences with the most recent "end dates" are listed at the top and experiences with the most distant "end dates" are listed at the bottom.
-Employers typically prefer this order so that they can see how you have evolved over time.
+Within each section, experiences should be sorted by recency, so that experiences with the most recent end dates are listed at the top and experiences with the most distant end dates are listed at the bottom.
+ATS typically prefer this "reverse chronological order" to evaluate how you have evolved over time.